A small yellow flower, by a tree root, in a patch of rocky, red dirt

 What our politics needs — integrity, engagement, care, equity, competence — is well understood.
 Embedding these values in a new party of government is a big task; it will require our best efforts.

-(If you’re interested in helping with this task let us know on one of the channels at the bottom of this page.)
+(If you’d like to join one of our Pub Test conversations let us know on one of the channels at the bottom of this page!)

 To learn more about what’s important to Common Endeavour, check out our Motivating Ideas page or head over to the Common Endeavour journal where we explore the ideas at the heart of Common Endeavour — Connection, Nation Building, and the Common Good — in more depth.
-While you’re there, you can also sign up for new posts and our newsletter “12:48 to Dinmore” so you never miss our latest.
+While you’re there, you can also sign up for new posts and our newsletter “Not Unrelated” so you see what's on the Common Endeavour radar.

 You can also support Common Endeavour by joining the conversation at our socials channels below.

-Let’s start something incredible — something to be proud of — political renewal that makes a difference.
+Let’s start something incredible — something we can be proud of — political renewal that makes a difference.

 Two trees, in the fork of a tree, with a trail running past